Background dynamics and observational constraints of flat and non-flat $\Lambda(t)$CDM models from $H(z)$ and DESI DR2 BAO measurements: Background dynamics of the CDM model

-where the over-dot represents the derivative with respect to cosmic time, $H$ is a Hubble parameter.
+where $\rho_{cdm}$ and $\rho_b$ are the energy densities of CDM and baryons, respectively; the over-dot denotes differentiation with respect to cosmic time, and $H$ is the Hubble parameter.

+In this framework, the total matter energy density is given by $\rho_m = \rho_{cdm} + \rho_b$, while the vacuum interaction is assumed to act exclusively within the DM sector.
+This construction ensures consistency with local gravity constraints, in particular with experimental tests of the equivalence principle (Eötvös-type experiments)~\citep{Adelberger:2003zx, Will:2014kxa}.

-The dependence of the dynamical cosmological constant on the Hubble parameter is represented as~\cite{Benetti:2019lxu,Benetti:2021div}
+The dependence of the dynamical cosmological constant on the Hubble parameter is represented as~\citep{Benetti:2019lxu,Benetti:2021div}

-here $H_0$ is a value of the Hubble parameter at the present epoch, $H_0 = 100h~{\rm km~s^{-1}Mpc^{-1}}$, $h$ is the dimensionless Hubble parameter; $\Omega_{m0}$ is the matter density parameter at the present epoch.
+Here $H_0$ is the value of the Hubble parameter at the present epoch; $\Omega_{m0}$ denotes the total matter density parameter at the present epoch, including both baryonic and CDM components.
 The constant $\alpha$ is the vacuum dynamics parameter (also acting as an interaction parameter), whose absolute value quantifies the strength of energy exchange between DE and matter over cosmic time.
-It parameterizes deviations from the $\Lambda$CDM model and characterizes the dynamical nature of the vacuum component.
+It parameterises deviations from the $\Lambda$CDM model and characterises the dynamical nature of the vacuum component.
 As mentioned above, this parameter is restricted to $\alpha > -1$.
+The function $\Gamma$ specifies the effective rate of matter creation for $\Gamma > 0$ and the annihilation rate for $\Gamma < 0$, and in this class of models takes the form of~\citep{Benetti:2019lxu,Benetti:2021div}